-The story of Wolf Warrior 2, action star-filmmaker Wu Jing’s surprise box office smash and the highest grossing mainland Chinese film of all time, is an interplay between three elements: (1) Auteur theory, (2) Hollywood and Chinese studio ambitions, and (3) the use of action filmmaking as a propaganda tool.
+The story of Wolf Warrior 2, action star-filmmaker Wu Jing’s surprise box office smash and the current highest grossing mainland Chinese film of all time (as of June 2021), is an interplay between three elements: (1) Auteur theory, (2) Hollywood and Chinese studio ambitions, and (3) the use of action filmmaking as a propaganda tool.
 Wolf Warrior 2 (henceforth, WW2, not to be confused with World War II, circa 1939-1945) is no groundbreaking action film in terms of cinematography or screenwriting, nor is it the most expensive Chinese or East Asian blockbuster by a wide margin; yet, its sheer box office success from a single market ($874 million in China alone) as a function of its co-writer, co-producer, director, and star’s political flamboyance is notable.
 Wu Jing’s box office smash hints at both his rising auteur star and a possible change in US-Chinese box office strategy.

 Wu has been active in East Asian film industries since the mid-1990s as a martial arts showman and action star, and has been directing action movies for over a decade.
 WW2, his third picture following the moderate success of 2015’s original Wolf Warrior, will likely define the remainder of his career if ripple effects of WW2‘s overwhelming domestic success are harbingers of what’s to come for the international film industry.